- Psoriasis Pictures

 What are psoriasis causes and risk factors?

 The exact cause remains unknown.
-A combination of elements, including genetic predisposition and environmental factors are involved.
+A combination of elements, including genetic predisposition and environmental factors, are involved.
 It is common for psoriasis to be found in members of the same family.
-Defects in immune regulation are thought to play a major role.
+Defects in immune regulation and the control of inflammation are thought to play major roles.
 Despite research over the past 30 years, the "master switch" that turns on psoriasis is still a mystery.

 What are the different types of psoriasis?